Blogpost · February 19, 2026

 Providing excessive context may introduce noise, while insufficient context may reduce answer accuracy.
 Because transformer models have limited effective attention capacity, selecting high-quality retrieval results is more important than retrieving large amounts of data.

-Response Generation
+Response generation

 In the final stage, the language model generates output conditioned on both the user query and retrieved context.
+Unlike standalone generative models, RAG systems rely on external knowledge signals during inference.

-Advanced Retrieval-Augmented Generation Techniques
+Advanced RAG Techniques

 Some production systems use multi-stage retrieval pipelines.
 An initial search returns candidate documents that are later refined using ranking models.